 Web hosts are a dime a dozen.

-But rock-solid, reliable web hosts that offer great performance and lightning fast support – they are not.
+But rock-solid, reliable managed WordPress hosting providers that offer great performance and lightning fast support – they are not.

 … It really is like finding a diamond in the rough.